nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 We follow a loose version of the [Git flow branching model](https://nvie.com/posts/a-successful-git-branching-model/).

-- Changes are developed in feature branches and submitted as pull requests via Github.
+- Changes are developed in feature branches and submitted as pull requests via Github
 - Feature branches should always be based on: `develop`
 - Release branches should always be based on: `develop`
 - Release branches should be merged via PR into `main`, followed by PR to merge `main` into `develop`
 - Create a new branch if the branch for that ticket has been merged.

 **See below for merging guidance**